wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (h) any other prescribed matters.

-    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][224] of the Summary Proceedings Act 1957 and, in that case,---
+    (5) If an infringement notice has been issued, proceedings in respect of the infringement offence to which the notice relates may be commenced in accordance with [section 21][226] of the Summary Proceedings Act 1957 and, in that case,---

     *   (a) reminder notices may be prescribed under regulations made under this Act; and

-    *   (b) in all other respects, [section 21][224] of the Summary Proceedings Act 1957 applies with all necessary modifications.
+    *   (b) in all other respects, [section 21][226] of the Summary Proceedings Act 1957 applies with all necessary modifications.

-    Section 56E: inserted, on 5 May 2003, by [section 29][223] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 56E: inserted, on 5 May 2003, by [section 29][225] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 56E(3): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 56F Infringement fees